1Shubham7/portfolio-me/content/experience/cncf-oras.md

 ## CNCF ORAS

 CNCF is the open source, vendor-neutral hub of cloud native computing, hosting projects like Kubernetes and Prometheus to make cloud native universal and sustainable.
+ORAS is a sandbox project under CNCF.

+ORAS is the de facto tool for working with OCI Artifacts.
+It treats media types as a critical piece of the puzzle.
+Container images are never assumed to be the artifact in question.
+ORAS provides CLI and client libraries to distribute artifacts across OCI-compliant registries.

-I contributed to 2 repositories of CNCF ORAS: oras and oras-www.
+I contributed to 2 repositories of CNCF ORAS: `oras` and `oras-www`.

 ## Learnings